ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Remove points on land

-All of the above are self-explanatory and each of the five blocks will check for a particular type of error, remove them where they occur and store the removed entries in the &quot;Results&quot; folder and will quantify the number of values removed.
+All of the above are self-explanatory and each of the five blocks will check for a particular type of error, remove them where they occur and store the removed entries in the 'Results' folder and will quantify the number of values removed.

 #- Save the remrecsTacsat file